I like to ride horses.

 - Stay on designated trails to avoid picking up seeds you don't want to spread.

 - Be sure to thoroughly clean your horse and gear of mud and debris after each trip.

-- Remember to buy and use local hay to feed your horses when visiting the Adirondack Park.
+- Remember to buy and use local hay to feed your horses when visiting the Adirondacks.